markstringer-dti/markstringer-dti.github.io/dti.md

 When me and my team started exploring the swamp, we found stuff that we could never have imagined would be a problem.
 Or maybe, when we started exploring the swamp, we found stuff that the customer already knew was a problem.
 They knew it was a problem, but they kept quiet about until after we'd made our commitment.

 So, I don't agree with this statement.
-By agreeing to do this project, we essentially agreed to encounter problems.
-By agreeing to this project, we essentially agreed to the possibility that we wouldn't be able to do what we said we were going to do because of those problems.
+By agreeing to do this project, we agreed to encounter problems.
+We might not have said that out loud.
+But we did.
+By agreeing to this project, we agreed to the possibility that we wouldn't be able to do what we said we were going to do because of those problems.

 ### Confessions
 It still hurts.
 I can tell myself all I want that being attacked by some senior manager for not "delivering what was promised" shouldn't affect me.
 But it does.